The Best Things To Do in Pisa, Italy by JetSettingFools.com

 Sweet treats from Salza, Pisa, Italy

-Visitors can walk in the shade under the arcades, stroll down alleyways and stop for a sweet treat or coffee along the route.
+Visitors can walk in the shade under the arcades, stroll down alleyways and stop for a sweet treat or coffee.
 The historic Salza makes decadent pastries and Caffe Settimelli is prime for people watching!

 Exterior view of the Chiesa di San Michele in Borgo, Pisa, Italy